pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 AF_NET means the code is using IP, and the SOCK_DGRAM means it will send using User Datagram Protocol (UDP).
 These are names that come from the early days of the internet before networking settled on using TCP/IP, so they may seem oddly named now.
-You’ll always use AF_NET, and in Chapter 9 we’ll show how stream packets instead of using datagrams.
+You'll always use ``AF_NET``, and in Chapter 9 we'll show how stream packets instead of using datagrams.
 The next line of code sets up a variable to hold both the desired destination and port 1.

 Everything we have done so far is just setup.
 In the case of simple datagrams, no network data has been sent even when the connect command is done executing.
-Datagrams don’t build a connection and all the connect command does is tell the computer what address and port we’ll be sending the data to.
+Datagrams don't build a connection and all the connect command does is tell the computer what address and port we'll be sending the data to.

 Finally, we send data with the send command, which causes the datagram to go out over the network.
-We close our socket with the s.close() command.
+We close our socket with the ``s.close()`` command.
 Until we close it, the operating system keeps track of the socket, and holds onto those networking resources.